Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 On the screen which will appear, we will have to enter the antenna’s name, IP, Port, ssh’s login & password (the user we created earlier, dedicated to jeedom), and the device associated to the bluetooth interface of the antenna (hci0 in our case).

-Then I recommend to save right now the antenna, and next we will use the “Send files” button to automatically have our Jeedom’s controller send the required files on our antenna.
-Once this is done we will use the “Launch dependencies” button to automatically have our antenna compile the required files locally.
+I recommend that you immediately Save the antenna, then use the “Send files” button so that the Jeedom controller automatically sends the files required for its operation to our antenna.
+Once this operation is complete, we will use the “Launch dependencies” button so that our antenna automatically “compiles” or downloads the required files locally.

 Now we compile the dependencies.

-This operation will actually take a long time.
+This operation will actually take a long time (on a Raspberry Pi Zero, at least).
 You can manually check the log file by using the green button dedicated to that in Jeedom’s UI, but you can also monitor /tmp/blea_dependencies on your antenna.

 Go have a few coffees … It will require ~30mn for dependencies to be installed.
 But, you can also parallelize tasks, and create your other antennas right now, push the files, and launch the dependencies; it won’t stop the one already building.
-This is what I did with my 4 Raspberry Pis, and you can notice on the left that we can see the 4 antennas, but they have a red status while the dependencies are compiling, as the blea daemon is not launched.
+That’s what I did with my 4 Raspberry Pi’s, and you can see on the left that we can see the 4 antennas, but they have a red status while the dependencies are being compiled, because the blea plugin daemon is not yet running locally on each of them.

 When the dependencies are successfully compiled (which is my case with this raspbian version), you can turn on automatic daemon management in your antennas, and launch them by using the green “Run” button.